Sepsis

 • Being confused or feeling a bit lost.

-If you see someone with many or all of these symptoms, take them to the ER or call 911 right away.
-This is especially crucial if the person is high risk or has an infection
+If you see someone with many or all of these symptoms, take them to the emergency department or call 911 right away.
+This is especially crucial if the person is high risk or has an infection.

 If you have some of these symptoms but are low risk and don't have a known infection, you should call your doctor.

-To diagnose sepsis, a healthcare provider must see you in person and will:
+To diagnose sepsis, a health care provider must see you in person.
+They'll:

 • Ask about your symptoms and medical history.